babel/website/_posts/2017-09-05-planning-for-7.0.md

 ### Stage 3: Class Properties (from Stage 2)

 > `babel-plugin-transform-class-properties`: the default behavior is now what was previously the "spec" option, which uses `Object.defineProperty` instead of simple assignment.

+> This currently has the effect of breaking the decorators plugin if you try to decorate a class property.
+You'll need to use the `loose` option to be compatible with the version of decorators in the transform until we release the Stage 2 decorators plugin.

 Input